eguetti/eguetti/README.md

 - 👀 I’m interested in Web Semantic, Ontologies, Wikidata and Differential Privacy
 - 🌱 I’m currently learning Machine Learning and Natural Language Processing
 - 💞️ I’m looking to collaborate on Wikidata, open data and privacy
-- 📫 How to reach me eguetti@ime.usp.br
+- 📫 How to reach me eguetti18@gmail.com

 <!---
 eguetti/eguetti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.